DessimozLab/pyomabrowser/docs/API.rst

 The OMA Browser REST API
 ============================

-The OMA REST API serves as a remote window into the OMA database.
-This abstraction of OMA browser’s data and functions through an API allows it to be more accessible via other programming languages.
+The OMA REST API serves as a remote window into the OMA database and so allows the users to access the data they need easily through HTTP requests sent to the server .
+This abstraction of OMA browser’s data and functions also allows it to be more accessible via programming languages other than Python.
 Requests can be sent to:

 http://omabrowser.org/api